Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

 with terminal condition $u(1,x) = 1$ and take $\varphi = \sigma^2 \log u$.

 Therefore we can rewrite

 \end{proof}

 The main result is the following contraction result for $\A_\sigma$ under the heat flow.
-This can be seen as a path-space counterpart of the well known contraction of entropy under the heat flow (which we recalled in Proposition \ref{prop:heat_flow}(iv)).
+This can be seen as a path-space counterpart of the well known contraction of entropy under the heat flow (which we recall in Proposition \ref{prop:heat_flow}(iv)).
 Closely related results are also available in the case where only two marginals are fixed, for instance a contraction estimate has been derived in the Schrödinger problem for smooth densities in \cite[Theorem 37]{gentil2018dynamical}.
 On the other hand, still in the two marginal case but in the limit $\sigma \to 0$, it is well understood that the heat flow is Lipschitz with respect to Wasserstein distance \cite[Theorem 1]{erbar2010heat}.
+Our proof strategy differs from the aforementioned articles: by relying on the dual formulation and a Bakry-\'Emery estimate we do not have to assume that the densities are smooth, nor use any advanced concepts of Riemannian geometry.

 \begin{prop} Let $\rho \in C([0,1], \Pc(\Xset))$ and define, for $s \geqslant 0$, the new curve $\rho^{(s)} : t \mapsto \Phi_s \rho_t$.
 Furthermore let $K$ be a lower bound on the Ricci curvature of the manifold $\Xset$.
 Then, for any $s \geqslant 0$ it holds that